tpbabdul/Project-One/1st Project.md

 This meant that my webpage didn't display the information about your server from the perspective of PHP.

 Following the blocker session, I was able to create the index.php file and add the php info.
-All worked as expected.
+All worked as expected. end